Pro Grade LED Christmas Lights vs. Retail Grade

 Bulb and Lens Design

 All of the components that go into the manufacture of LED lights are available in a wide range of quality and price.
-And every manufacturer of LED lights must decide whether to focus upon quality or price.
-Those that choose to focus upon quality will select the higher-grade, more expensive components for their lights.
-And those are the lights we sell as Pro Grade lights.
+Every LED light manufacturer must decide whether to focus on quality or price.
+Those that choose to focus upon quality will select the higher-grade, more expensive components for pro grade lights.

-It's a matter not only of durability, but also of quality.
-Because the difference in the visual quality of the diodes used in the manufacture of LED bulbs can often be quite apparent.
+It's a matter not only of durability but also quality.
+The difference in the visual quality of the diodes used in the manufacture of LED bulbs can often be quite apparent.

 Retail Grade LED Christmas Lights